Publications

 A handful of early ascetic authors wrote about the theological significance they found in the building of churches.
 These include the wealthy Latin patron Paulinus of Nola (Italy), two anonymous members of the Pachomian monasteries in Egypt, and the Egyptian archimandrite Shenoute.
 The churches built for each of these late antique communities held deep theological significance.
 They symbolized the ascetic endeavors undertaken at those communities.
 Since for each writer, the ascetic struggle was constituted in slightly different terms, with different goals, practices, and interpretations of those practices, so were the church buildings imbued with different meanings.
 Yet, in each case, the church held meaning beyond its mere walls.
 Each was constructed as much by a theology and a discourse of ascetic discipline as it was by wood, brick, and stone.
 Shenoute’s texts on the construction of the church at the monastery he directed are the most extensive treatment of this topic, and yet Shenoute is the least well known of the surviving authors.
 This essay explores the ascetic significance of Shenoute’s church building in the fifth century and concludes by comparing his church as a symbol of renunciation to other late antique authors.

-"Ancient Egyptian Religion on the Silver Screen: Modern Anxieties about Race, Ethnicity, and Religion," the Journal of Religion and Film, October 2003
+"Ancient Egyptian Religion on the Silver Screen: Modern Anxieties about Race, Ethnicity, and Religion," Journal of Religion and Film, October 2003

 This article examines the representations of religion and race in The Mummy (1932), Stargate, the Ten Commandments, and Prince of Egypt.
 It originated from my experiences teaching ancient Egyptian history and religion.